-As this is an online course, posts on Weekly Discussion Forums relating to the content for that week are expected in lieu of physical attendance.
-Each student will be asked to self-select into groups FOUR times during the course using Group Selector - on the basis of Role in School, State/Territory of residence, Years of Teaching Experience, and the Creativity Test that he/she wishes to implement (some of these groupings are used in more than one week).
+As this is an online course, posts on Module Discussion Forums relating to the content for that module are expected in lieu of physical attendance.
+Each student will be asked to self-select into groups FOUR times during the course using Group Selector - on the basis of Role in School, State/Territory of residence, Years of Teaching Experience, and the Creativity Test that he/she wishes to implement (some of these groupings are used in more than one module).

-The Weekly Discussion Forums will begin with a question/statement/activity posted by the course coordinator.
-All students are expected to post at least one response to the question/statement/ activity (300 words MAXIMUM) AFTER completing all the other activities for the week, incorporating elements of the lectures/video clips/workshops/readings in the posts.
+The Module Discussion Forums will begin with a question/statement/activity posted by the course coordinator.
+All students are expected to post at least one response to the question/statement/activity (300 words MAXIMUM) AFTER completing all the other activities for the module, incorporating elements of the lectures/video clips/workshops/readings in the posts.
 Moreover, all students are strongly encouraged to respond/provide feedback to the posts of other students.
-Try your best to make your posts by the Sunday evening at the end of each week, although if unusual/exceptional circumstances mean that this deadline cannot be met, you may have until the following Sunday evening.
-All students are expected to complete posts for at least 6 of the 8 weeks the course is run to successfully complete this course.
+Try your best to make your posts within five days of the final day of the "suggested timeline" for each module, although if unusual/exceptional circumstances mean that this deadline cannot be met, you may have ten days.
+All students are expected to complete posts for at least 6 of the 8 modules of the course to successfully complete this course.

 All posts should be thorough, grammatically correct, and be an appropriate response to the stimulus question/statement/activity or a post from a fellow student.
-If the content of the post is initially prepared using MS Word (which is encouraged), please post responses in the discussion forums as text rather than attachments (please refer to the FAQ section if any difficulties are experienced in copying/pasting text from MS Word into the Weekly Discussion Forums).
+If the content of the post is initially prepared using MS Word (which is encouraged), please post responses in the discussion forums as text rather than attachments (please refer to the FAQ section if any difficulties are experienced in copying/pasting text from MS Word into the Module Discussion Forums).
 APA style guidelines need to be followed to reference research.